radiodee1/awesome-chatbot/README.md

 ### Docker for ARMv7

 Run these commands on the raspberry pi.
+This is necessary for the Transformer model that uses Tensorflow.
+The GPT2 model uses Pytorch.

 ```
 $ sudo apt-get update